k9t9/k99-CC-RTLr/README.md

 You can use this script in 3 ways :

-- Direct typing of a text .
+1. Direct typing of a text .
-- Paste a text from clipboard
+2. Paste a text from clipboard
-- select a textframe ( before launchiing the script ) and get that selection.
+3. Select a textframe ( before launching the script ) and get that selection.

-Either way - after you have the text in the box, you have to click "Go" in order for the flipping to occur .
+Either way - after you have the text in the box, you have to click *"Go"* in order for the flipping to occur .

 Now , again, you have a choice , either :

-1 - copy the flipped text back to artboard , or ..
+1. Copy the flipped text back to artboard , or ..
-2 - if you have used method [3] from above ( meaning you have selecteed a textframe ) - you can click "put back to selection".
+2. If you have used method `[3]` from above ( meaning you have selected a textframe ) - you can click "put back to selection".
-3 - [ todo / unsupported ] - click "Create text" to create a frame with the flipped text .
+3. [ Todo / unsupported ] - click "Create text" to create a frame with the flipped text .

 ## ToDo

  * Flip multiple textframes at once .
- * Create a textframe ( from direct typing )
+ * Create a textframe ( From direct typing )
  * Clean some small bugs .
- * support Arabic ( with file creation )
+ * Better Support Arabic ( with Auto-file creation from template )

 ## License